-1028 1029 1030 be reviewed and either approved or denied by the township-respective planning area planning commission-in which jurisdiction the property lies.
+1028 be reviewed and either approved or denied by the township-respective planning area 1029 planning commission in which jurisdiction the property lies.
 In accordance with the decision requirements of Title 108 Chapter 4 of this Land Use Code.

-1031

-1032 CHAPTER 21 - AGRI-TOURISM

-1033

-1034 Sec.
-108-21-6 Use/activity standards and limitations.

-1035 1036 1037 1038 1039 1040 1041 1042 To ensure considerate integration of agri-tourism operations into established rural neighborhoods, the uses listed below shall be subject to additional standards beyond any provided within other, expressed and/or unexpressed, codes, ordinances, statutes, rules, or requirements.
-One or more of these additional standards and/or limitations, may be waived by the Planning Commission upon finding that either: a proposed use poses no detrimental effects to neighboring properties due to unique circumstances or that a proposed use can be mitigated to an acceptable level due to the imposition of other more appropriate, site specific conditions that justify the use's/activity's approval.
+1030 1031 1032 CHAPTER 21 - AGRI-TOURISM 1033 1034 Sec.
+108-21-6. - Use/activity standards and limitations.
+To ensure considerate integration of agri-tourism operations into established rural 1035 neighborhoods, the uses listed below shall be subject to additional standards beyond any 1036 1037 provided within other, expressed and/or unexpressed, codes, ordinances, statutes, rules, or requirements.
+One or more of these additional standards and/or limitations, may be waived by 1038 the Planning Commission upon finding that either: a proposed use poses no detrimental effects 1039 1040 to neighboring properties due to unique circumstances or that a proposed use can be mitigated to an acceptable level due to the imposition of other more appropriate, site specific conditions 1041 1042 that justify the use's/activity's approval.
+1043 (3) Non-Agriculturally Related Uses/Activities.
+1044 1045 d.

-1043

-1044 (3) Non-Agriculturally Related Uses/Activities.

-1045

-1046 d.
 Hunting preserve.

-1047 1.
+1046 1047 1.
 Limited to the Western Weber County Township Planning Area.

-1048

-1049 Title 110 - SIGNS
+1048 1049 Title 110 - SIGNS

-1050 CHAPTER 1 WESTERN WEBER SIGNS Field Code Changed

-1051 1052 1053 1054 1055 1056 1057 1058 1059 1060 1061 Sec.
-110-1-1 Purpose and intent.
-The purpose and intent of the sign standards is to provide for reasonable display of all signage in the Western Weber Township-Planning Area to identify and advertise products, services, institutions, events, and business establishments for the information and convenience of the general public.
-These standards and criteria are designed to protect and promote the public health, safety, and general welfare of persons within the community.
-The standards are also designed to aid in the orderly development and promotion of business by providing regulations, which encourage aesthetics, effectiveness, and flexibility in the display and use of signs while protecting and enhancing community character in the unincorporated portion of the Western Weber TownshipPlanning Area.
+Sec.
+110-1-1. - Purpose and intent.